 - Restart Finder by the command killall Finder.

 Now hidden files in Finder are visible.
 If you wish to make the files invisible again, type the same command, but change the word true to false.
 There is another command if you need to make a particular item visible again.
-Read more in our blog post how to unhide a particular file or folder.
+Read more in our blog post on how to unhide a particular file or folder.

 Finding hidden files is much easier and quicker with Funter, which is a free application.
 Funter allows you to view and hide hidden files with just one click on the Menu Bar.
 You can also hide or unhide individual files and folders via a shortcut menu or in the Finder window.